“Repairing and Preserving Your Adobe Home”

 Burnt adobe are earth/clay bricks that are mined from areas in Mexico, and this mixture is placed into wooden forms, allowed to dry, then placed in kilns where they are fired for a certain length of time.
 Among burnt adobe are two main types: Sasabe and Querobabi.

 Sasabe adobe are made and transported out of Sasabe, Mexico, a small border town in Arizona.
 These are the characteristic orange adobes that one sees on so many adobe homes in Tucson.
 The other type, Querobabi, are made and transported out of Querobabi, Mexico, and are of a distinct reddish hue and represent a far less percentage of adobe homes built in Tucson.
+These adobes are no longer made or available, as explained more fully below.
 My experience in dealing with these two types of adobe is that the Querobabi is a superior block than its counterpart.
 The Querobabi adobe is interesting in that it appears, when working with it, to be more fragile.
 It weighs less than the Sasabe and almost seems as if it has a hollow ring to it when the block itself is tapped.
 Yet this Querobabi adobe is amazingly durable and seems to deteriorate at a far slower rate than the Sasabe.
 It is rare that my company is called in to repair deteriorated Querobabi houses, and when we do, the number of bricks that we need to repair is usually of a far less number than when we are called to repair a Sasabe home.

 In December of the year 2000, I was called to give an estimate on repairing a wall in Green Valley.
 An elderly woman had run her car into the corner of this wall, knocking it down.
 This wall was made of 8″ x 4″ x 16″ regular cement blocks, with Querobabi adobes used as a decorative screen insert in the center of the wall.
 The cement blocks were stuccoed, leaving the Querobabi adobes natural.